 Overheating on a hard drive is a common problem that can reduce the performance of your computer but is usually easy to solve.
-The most common causes are related to the obstruction of ventilation systems, whether due to accumulated dust, insufficient ventilation, a mechanical failure in your hard disk or even placing the computer (in the case of laptops) on soft surfaces such as pillows, mattresses or sofas.
+The most common causes are related to the obstruction of ventilation systems, whether due to accumulated dust, insufficient ventilation, a mechanical failure in your hard disk or even placing the computer (in the case of laptops) on soft surfaces such as pillows, mattresses, or sofas.
 Here you will learn everything you need to know to solve this problem and avoid any future hard drive heat damage following simple and practical steps.

 The problems of overheating in hard drives are commonly related to the lack of dissipation, hard drives use magnetic fields generated by a slider (head) on an aluminum disk, in this way the information is written and read.
-The aluminum disc is designed to rotate at high speeds (rpm), it is in this way that the slider can reach any sector of the disk in fractions of a second, however, this whole process generates high amounts of heat, which is dissipated through heat conductive plates, once there, the heat is dispersed through the ventilation system of your computer, which is commonly composed of strategically positioned fans in order to generate an adequate airflow that expels all the accumulated heat inside your computer.
+The aluminum disc is designed to rotate at high speeds (rpm), it is in this way that the slider can reach any sector of the disk in fractions of a second, however, this whole process generates high amounts of heat, which is dissipated through heat-conductive plates, once there, the heat is dispersed through the ventilation system of your computer, which is commonly composed of strategically positioned fans to generate an adequate airflow that expels all the accumulated heat inside your computer.
 Solving an overheating problem is usually a simple task that consists of performing a series of maintenance and cleaning processes.

 In most cases, the problem of overheating is due to a problem of airflow obstruction, but in case this is not your particular one, here I will talk about the possible causes that can generate this problem.